Folate Foods Before And During Pregnancy

 7. Nuts And Seeds

 Add some crunch to your diet or snacks with a sprinkling of seeds and nuts that are rich in folate.
 Half a cup of sunflower seeds or a cup of peanuts is among the best sources of folate, delivering between 100 and 400 mcg of the nutrient.
-Which means just an ounce of dry roasted peanuts has about 10 percent of your daily values or 41 mcg of folate.
+Which means just an ounce of dry roasted peanuts with 41 mcg has about 7% of your daily value of folate.
 Consumed easily just like that!
-A cup of almonds or cashews have anywhere from 50 to 100 mcg.
+A cup of almonds or cashews has anywhere from 50 to 100 mcg.

 The humble squash has more to it than meets the eye.
 Easily cooked up into mashes or stews and soups, you can choose from winter or summer squashes – both have plenty of folate per serving.
 While the winter squash pips the summer version to the post with 41 mcg per cup, the summer squash also has about 33 mcg.